JoE11-y/Celo-101-Tutorial/README.md

 There are two ways to create a new subgraph.
 We can either choose to make it from an example subgraph, or from an existing smart contract.

 In this tutorial we'll be creating a subgraph from an existing smart contract.
 The smart contract we'll use is the Lottery smart contract gotten from another tutorial on this platform [Kishore Tutorial Lottery SmartContract](https://dacade.org/communities/celo/courses/celo-tut-101/challenges/2f141e8b-104a-4b29-9a23-44f424b52695/submissions/cd82d935-1b47-4381-9133-60cb0d379fb1).
 More information about the contract is on the submission page, so if you're feeling out of depth you can choose to pause here and go over Kishore's Tutorial.

+Note: I made some changes to the events, so I could use them to parse out more information for the the subgraph apis.

 ```solidity
 // SPDX-License-Identifier: MIT